KanishkaMishra10/AI-ML/README.md

 #### Model Used : KNN-Classification and Logistic Regression

-## 3. Area /burnt due to Forest Fire Prediction
+## 3. Prediction of Area burnt due to Forest Fire

 #### Dataset - The forest fire dataset is used that contains meteorological and related data of the north-east region of Portugal.
 I chose this dataset from the UCI Machine Learning Archive; this is an open-source dataset collection website with a large range of genuine and reliable Datasets.